 - To report any positive feedback to the office.

-- Any complaints to be referred reported to the Managing Director.
+- Any complaints to be referred reported to your line manager.

 - To attend team meetings and team training as required.

 - Any other duties as requested by your line manager

 To join us as a member sessional support staff it essential that you are:

 - Experienced in working with children